Emmanuel Mbende: Club career

 Mbende began his Chemnitz career on the bench, but made his senior debut in their fourth match of the 2016–17 3.
 Liga season, away to VfR Aalen on 14 August 2016.
 He replaced Marc Endres after 80 minutes with his team 2–0 ahead, but the hosts scored two minutes later, and deep into stoppage time, Mbende's headed clearance fell to Gerrit Wegkamp who volleyed it home from distance to secure a draw.
 Injuries among the regular defenders brought Mbende his first start, away to 1.
 FC Magdeburg on 22 October, in which he faced one of the league's leading scorers, the equally physical Christian Beck.
 Mbende had the better of the encounter: Beck scored once, but Chemnitz achieved their first away win of the season, by four goals to two.

 Mbende joined SC Cambuur of the Dutch Eerste Divisie (second tier) in May 2018.
 He left the club at the end of the 2018–19 season.

 On 8 August 2019, Mbende signed a two-year contract with Italian Serie C club Catania.
 He made 23 appearances in all competitions in 2019–20, helping Catania reach the play-offs in which they were eliminated in the second round, but was allowed to leave at the end of the season.

 Mbende joined another Serie C club, Viterbese, on 31 August 2020 on a two-year deal.
 He scored four goals from 28 league matches in his first season, but despite the club president's insistence that Mbende would not leave unless they received an offer they could not refuse, he was released by mutual consent on 25 August, after the 2021–22 season had already begun.

-The next day, he signed a multi-year contract with Monterosi Tuscia, newly promoted to Serie C.
+The next day, he signed a multi-year contract with Monterosi Tuscia, newly promoted to Serie C, where he spent three years before the team were relegated in 2024.

+Mbende joined Gostivar of the Macedonian First League on 29 June 2024.